Orthogonality

 • f2f_2: Size of the house in square meters.

 These two features are almost perfectly correlated.
 They are redundant.
-If you know one, you practically know the other.
 As vectors in "feature space," they would point in almost the exact same direction.
 Their dot product would be very high.

 Now consider two different features: